-Senate Reaches Historic Deal On $2T Coronavirus Economic Rescue Package
+Senate Reaches Historic Deal On $2 Trillion Coronavirus Economic Rescue Package

-Senate leaders have struck a historic deal to inject the U.S. economy with about $2 trillion in aid in response to the coronavirus pandemic.
+He said he would set a time for a procedural vote to advance the bill after discussing it with the Democratic leader, Chuck Schumer.
+Senators are still awaiting text of the legislation, which has not yet been made public.

+It's expected that a vote on the bill will come relatively quickly after the procedural vote Wednesday, but leaders are still negotiating timing.
+House Democrats are holding a series of calls to review the bill and if the bill is approved by the Senate today, the House could take it up quickly.
+In a letter to the Democratic caucus, Minority Leader Steny Hoyer, D-Md., said he remained "committed to giving House Members 24 hours' notice before the House acts."

-The deal comes after days of intense negotiations and false starts between Senate Majority Leader Mitch McConnell, Minority Leader Chuck Schumer, and Treasury Secretary Steven Mnuchin.
+The deal comes after days of intense negotiations and false starts among McConnell, Schumer and Treasury Secretary Steven Mnuchin.
 McConnell, R-Ky., and Schumer, D-N.Y., announced news of a breakthrough on the Senate floor shortly after 1:30 a.m.
 Wednesday.

-"This is a wartime level of investment into our nation," McConnell said.
-"The men and women of the greatest country on Earth are going to defeat this coronavirus and reclaim our future, and the Senate is going to make sure they have the ammunition they need to do it."

 The plan marks the largest rescue package in American history.
-The legislation covers an array of programs, including direct payments to Americans, an aggressive expansion of unemployment insurance, billions in aid to large and small businesses and a new wave of significant funding for the healthcare industry.
+The legislation covers an array of programs, including direct payments to Americans, an aggressive expansion of unemployment insurance, billions in aid to large and small businesses, and a new wave of significant funding for the health care industry.

 "We're going to take up and pass this package to care for those who are now caring for us, and help carry millions of Americans through these dark, economic times," Schumer said.

-The Senate is slated to vote on the package later Wednesday.
-House leaders have signaled an interest to approve the plan quickly, and Speaker Nancy Pelosi, in a statement Wednesday, said she "will now review the legislative text of this agreement with our Caucus."
-Many members are relying on highlights from the plan, and the legislative text of the bill has yet to be released to the public.
+House Speaker Nancy Pelosi, in a statement Wednesday, said she "will now review the legislative text of this agreement with our Caucus."

 Last weekend, Democrats had walked away from bipartisan talks among senators in favor of negotiating more directly with Mnuchin and the White House to get a final deal that reflects more of their priorities.

 McConnell chafed at the tactics but supported the end result.
 "It's taken a lot of noise and a lot of rhetoric to get us here," he said on the Senate floor Tuesday morning.
-"If we act today, what Americans will remember, and what history will record, is that the Senate did the right thing."

 It's the third piece of bipartisan legislation to address the coronavirus pandemic this month, with two emergency stimulus bills already signed into law.
-But this latest deal eclipses the earlier packages in scope and spending and amounts to what could be the most ambitious economic rescue effort in American history.
+But this latest deal eclipses the earlier packages in scope and spending, and amounts to what could be the most ambitious economic rescue effort in American history.

-The agreement is an expansion of a Republican legislative proposal issued earlier this week, dubbed the CARES Act — the Coronavirus Aid, Relief, and Economic Security Act — to provide relief to virtually every rung of the U.S. economic ladder.
+The agreement is an expansion of a Republican legislative proposal issued last week, dubbed the CARES Act — the Coronavirus Aid, Relief, and Economic Security Act — to provide relief to virtually every rung of the U.S. economic ladder.

-Earlier this week, Democrats delayed negotiations because they wanted to include more conditions on the loan fund for corporations, more money for hospitals, and more generous unemployment benefits.
+Earlier this week, Democrats delayed negotiations because they wanted to include more conditions on the loan fund for corporations, more money for hospitals and more generous unemployment benefits.
 Democrats secured concessions on all three in the final deal.

 Among the deal's key provisions: